wisp-forest/docs/braid/getting-started.md

 The `Flexible` widget can only be used inside a row, column or raw `Flex` widget and tells the parent to divide the space which remains after laying out all non-flexible children between the flexible ones.
 You could also make just one of the buttons flexible to see this in action.
 Either way, with these changes we have the desired result:
 ![the finished shared counter widget](../assets/braid/shared_counter_3.png){ .docs-image }

+You can find the complete code of this section in `SharedCounter.java`.

+## Further Reading

+While this tutorial has ideally given you a good grasp of the essentials required to write UIs with braid, there is a lot more to the library that you might want to read about.
+Here are a few important pointers, but don't forget to also check the sidebar: